 Being aware of the risks

-To check whether you need to take preventative malaria treatment for the countries you are visiting, see the Fit for Travel or the National Travel Health Network and Centre (NaTHNaC) websites.
+To check whether you need to take preventative malaria treatment for the countries you're visiting, see the Fit for Travel or National Travel Health Network and Centre (NaTHNaC) websites.

-It's also important to visit your GP or local travel clinic for malaria advice as soon as you know where you are going to be travelling.
+It's also important to visit your GP or local travel clinic for malaria advice as soon as you know where you're going to be travelling.

-It is not possible to avoid mosquito bites completely but the less you are bitten, the less likely you are to get malaria.
+It's not possible to avoid mosquito bites completely, but the less you're bitten, the less likely you are to get malaria.

 To avoid being bitten:

 - Stay somewhere that has effective air conditioning and screening on doors and windows.
-If this is not possible, make sure that doors and windows close properly.
+If this isn't possible, make sure doors and windows close properly.

-- If you are not sleeping in an air-conditioned room, sleep under an intact mosquito net that has been treated with insecticide.
+- If you're not sleeping in an air-conditioned room, sleep under an intact mosquito net that's been treated with insecticide.

 - Use insect repellent on your skin and in sleeping environments.
-Remember to re-apply it frequently.
-The most effective repellents contain DEET (diethyltoluamide) and are available in sprays, roll-ons, sticks and creams.
+Remember to reapply it frequently.
+The most effective repellents contain diethyltoluamide (DEET) and are available in sprays, roll-ons, sticks and creams.

-There is no evidence to suggest that homeopathic remedies, electronic buzzers, vitamins B1 or B12, garlic, yeast extract spread (such as Marmite), tea tree oils or bath oils offer any protection against mosquito bites.
+There's no evidence to suggest homeopathic remedies, electronic buzzers, vitamins B1 or B12, garlic, yeast extract spread (such as Marmite), tea tree oils or bath oils offer any protection against mosquito bites.

-There is currently no vaccine available that offers protection against malaria, so it is very important to take antimalarial medication to reduce your chances of getting malaria.
+There's currently no vaccine available that offers protection against malaria, so it's very important to take antimalarial medication to reduce your chances of getting the disease.